donavenom/visualizations/README.md

 The x-/y-axis are labeled appropriately to provide viewers with information to make sense of the graph.
 Further, I provided a legend describing what each color means.
 One thing I could have done, but admittedly had difficulty doing, is to provide a red diamond-shaped label in the legend indicating that the red diamond in the graph represents the month average of daily COVID-19 cases.

 *Principle 6 - Utilize layering and separation*
-I used color to separate type of COVID-19 case (active vs deaths vs recovered).
+I used color to separate the type of COVID-19 case (active vs deaths vs recovered).
 Also, I provided a particular color and shape to the month average of daily COVID-19 cases.

 *Principle 7 - Utilize narratives of space and time*
-The position of a dot on its corresponding dotted horizontal line informs the viewer the space a) between each dot, b) between the dot and 0, and c) between each dot and the maximine value.
+The position of a dot on its corresponding dotted horizontal line informs the viewer the space a) between each dot, b) between the dot and 0, and c) between each dot and the maximum value.
 These anchors provide a clear narrative to the viewer of the daily amounts of COVID-19 cases per month, which is the intention of the data visualization.
 Beyond that, I do not know how else I could incorporate space and time to inform the narrative.

 *Narrative analysis*
 The jittered dot plot illustrates daily amounts of COVID-19 cases -- broken down by month and type of case -- in the USA from October 2020 to March 2021.
 As can be seen from the visualization, the month of January 2021 saw some of the highest number of daily reported COVID cases, reaching up to 300,000, while the months of October 2020 and March 2021.